-Maroon 5 vocalist Adam Levine stopped by to promote the current season of "The Voice," although Robin was far more interested in his behind: "He's gorgeous!
+Maroon 5 vocalist Adam Levine stopped by to promote the current season of "The Voice," although Robin was far more interested in his behind, exclaiming, "He's gorgeous!
 Look at that ass!"
-Asked about Maroon 5's remarkable chart tenure, Adam said it was different than being a rock star in the 60s and 70s: "If you were a mid-level band, you definitely had a plane."
-But the lack of excess in the current industry is almost an advantage now, "Because we can control it."
+Asked about Maroon 5's remarkable chart tenure, Adam said it was different than being a rock star in the '60s and '70s.

 Behind "Moves Like Jagger"